Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 CellOrganizer for Docker is implemented as a Jupyter notebook server.
 First, ensure that Docker is running by launching the Docker Desktop app.
 Next, follow the instructions <a href="https://cellorganizer.readthedocs.io/en/latest/chapters/cellorganizer_for_docker.html#getting-started" target="_blank">here</a> to start the server.

-**Note:** For Windows users, we recommend executing the commands in the instructions in the link above using a UNIX-like terminal such as git bash, which can be downloaded <a href="https://gitforwindows.org/" target="_blank">here</a>.
+**Note:** For Windows users, we recommend executing the commands in the instructions above using a UNIX-like terminal such as git bash, which can be downloaded <a href="https://gitforwindows.org/" target="_blank">here</a>.
 To execute the `run.sh` script, simply navigate to the folder where you saved the file, and execute the command `bash ./run.sh`.
 For example, if you saved the file onto your desktop, you would first type in `cd ~/Desktop`, and then run the bash script.
 {: .notice--info}

 The output of `run.sh` is shown below.
 To access the Jupyter notebook server, copy the URL shown at the bottom of the output (highlighted below).